Reasons to move to san francisco

 Despite being a rather big area of the city, it has a very high walkability score.
 Many people avoid spending hours in long traffic jams and prefer to walk or cycle to their destination.
 There are even 4 neighborhoods that have a 100% walkability score and excellent access to transit..

 Not only the climate but also the natural beauty of the region makes it perfect for different outdoor activities all year round.
 There is a variety of water sports including surfing, sailing, swimming, possibility to play games on the beach.
 People who enjoy discovering new places can go hiking, climbing, cycling in the mountains, or get to another island's trails on a ferry.
 If you do not want to go far away, get to the closest park to enjoy its trails and colorful playgrounds.

 7. Food diversity

 If you have a list of "restaurants to try to", unfortunately, it will be impossible to keep up with it.
 The culinary scene of San Francisco is so diverse and ever-changing that it will be impossible to taste everything even for several years.
-In fact, the city has about 39 restaurants per 10,000 households serving dishes from many different countries.
-In addition, there are numerous bakeries delivering that mouth-watering smell, so that nobody could resist a temptation to buy a bun or croissant.
+The city has about 39 restaurants per 10,000 households serving dishes from many different countries.
+In addition, numerous bakeries are delivering that mouth-watering smell, so that nobody could resist the temptation to buy a bun or croissant.

 8. Vibrant arts and cultural life